Thunderbeee/Image_Recognition_Project/README.md

 - `experiment_maker.py`: Creates template and probe datasets from reference data
 - `alpha_prototype.py`: Core facial recognition system
 - `experiment_runner.py`: Tests the system's performance
+- `student`: Directory containing student data of our photos

 ## Usage Instructions (ensure you are in the alpha-prototype directory)